calyxir/calyx/docs/running-calyx/fud2/scripts.md

 ```
 When called in the body of an op, that op will run `<string>` as a shell command to generate its targets.
 It is an error to call `shell` outside of the body of an op.
 Additionally, it is an error to call `shell` in the body of an op in which `shell_deps` was called prior.

+In the generated Ninja code, `shell` will create both a `rule` wrapping the shell command and a `build` command that invokes that rule.
+When a `defop` contains multiple `shell` commands, `fud2` automatically generates Ninja dependencies among the `build` command to ensure they run in order.

 #### shell_deps

 ```